 You’re Invited!
-If you’re planning an upcoming virtual baby shower party, odds are you’re probably going to mail invitations to invite family and friends.
-Or for a virtual baby shower, you may send an online invitation to guests.
+If you’re planning an upcoming virtual baby shower party, you’re probably going to mail invitations to invite family and friends.
+Or for a virtual baby shower, you may send an online invitation to guests (odds are you might need a baby shower planner).
 However, when it comes to actually sitting down and writing the invitation, you might find that you are drawing a blank!

 Creativity block?
 No worries!
 We have the top 15 situations covered with multiple examples of baby shower invitation wording ideas for each.

 Does it really matter?
 Yes, it does!
 That’s why we’ll help you sort out all the must-include details with our list of the best tips for baby shower invite card wording.
 Your invitations will look as if they were created by a pro!
 (More in our Baby Shower Etiquette post 😊)

 Throw a Virtual Baby Shower So That Everyone Can Celebrate!

 • Free Trial – 7 Day Refund for any reason

 • Only 1 Minute Setup!